andrewdyer/view-presenters/README.md

 ### 1️⃣ Define a Presenter

-Create a presenter class that extends `Anddye\ViewPresenters\Presenter`:
+Create a presenter class that extends `Presenter`:

 ```php
 <?php